-Use of trusts in Estate Planning
+Use of Trusts in Estate Planning

 Many people feel that trusts mean lots of expense, loss of access to their capital or income and potentially complex consequences for the beneficiaries.
 Well, if the right trust is not used in the right situation, all of these consequences can occur, making your legacy a nightmare to deal with at a time of grieving and sorrow.

 What is important, is to understand what your long term objectives are, your current and potential financial needs plus any concerns you have over the passing of assets/wealth to your heirs.
-It is only by having a deep and thorough understanding of these matters can our qualified and experienced advisers help identify what steps can be taken and what type of trust may be suitable.
+It is only by having a deep and thorough understanding of these matters that our qualified and experienced advisers can help identify what steps can be taken and what type of trust may be suitable.
 The use of trusts is an effective way to protect assets from some types of taxation, what is important is not to create further complications or problems as a result of avoiding inheritance tax.

 If we cannot access a suitable standard solution, we will work with your existing (or a recommended) legal adviser to draw up a bespoke arrangement that will achieve what you want in an effective manner.

-Whichever of the above approaches that is adopted, there are some basic steps to follow, which our qualified and professional advisers recommend.
+Whichever of the above approaches is adopted, there are some basic steps to follow, which our qualified and professional advisers recommend.
 These are: